The ConsoleSize class provides a quick and easy method

 If you don’t need to save and later restore the console size,

-there are several overloads of the static Set
+there are several overloads of the static Set method that

 allow the console and buffer sizes to be set without saving the